 Q. What is a SAN certificate?

 A. SAN stands for "Subject Alternate Name".
 SAN certificates allow for up to 20 fully qualified alternate domain names (FQDN’s) to be secured using a single certificate.
-To request one via the web form, choose “Multi-Domain SSL (SAN Certificate) as the type from the drop down menu and the “Additional domains to be secured” field will appear.
+SAN certificates can be requested via the InCommon Self-Service Web Portal.

 Q. How do I generate a CSR for my SAN certificate?

 A. If you use Windows Server, see How to Request a Certificate With a Custom Subject Alternative Name (external link) on Microsoft TechNet.
 Click here (external link) for more information about generating SAN CSR's in Unix/Linux.